scordite/cryptonote/README.md

 # Guide - Linux building from source

-## Make sure your machine is ready for compiling:
+## Make sure your machine is ready for the job:

 $ sudo apt-get update